 Oven Instructions for Char Siu

-To make this in the oven, it will take slightly longer than grilling it since the oven is usually not as hot as a BBQ.
+If you are making char siu in the oven, it will take slightly longer than grilling it since the oven is usually not as hot as a BBQ.

 When you are setting up the meat on the tray or roasting rack, set it on a rack so there is airflow below the meat.
 I like it line it with foil before setting down a rack for an easier clean-up.
 If you don't have a rack, you can take foil and crunch them up into foil balls and rest the meat on that.